Join (SQL): Alternative syntaxes

-A Venn diagram representing the right join SQL statement between tables A and B.

 Right outer join

 A right outer join (or right join) closely resembles a left outer join, except with the treatment of the tables reversed.
 Every row from the "right" table (B) will appear in the joined table at least once.
 If no matching row from the "left" table (A) exists, NULL will appear in columns from A for those rows that have no match in B.

 A right outer join returns all the values from the right table and matched values from the left table (NULL in the case of no matching join predicate).
 For example, this allows us to find each employee and his or her department, but still show departments that have no employees.

 Below is an example of a right outer join (the OUTER keyword is optional), with the additional result row italicized: